 - More often than not, the course creators and staff hang out inside the community.
 You’ll have opportunities to gain recognition from the instructors and develop a deeper relationship with them.

 So check your course welcome emails or your course portal for a link to the community.
-At Soundfly, when you enroll in a Mainstage course, you’ll be automatically invited to join our Slack community, where you can post new works-in-progress or stuff you’re digging, ask for help, meet other musicians, and more!
+When you subscribe to Soundfly, you’ll be invited to join our private daily active Slack community, where you can post works in progress and get feedback on your work from students, mentors, and staff alike.

 Set aside time blocks on your calendar.

 You’ve already put the important live calls and deadlines on your calendar.
 Now you need to build in time to do the work associated with the course.
 I like to build time in immediately following a lesson or lecture to dive straight into the homework exercises.
 This way, the material is fresh and I can solidify it in my brain by applying it right away.

 I also recommend setting aside about 30 minutes before watching the next lecture to review your work from the previous one.
 This will re-acquaint you with what you already learned and help you build on that knowledge with each new lecture.

 If you’re taking a self-paced course, you’ll have to create your own weekly structure to ensure you don’t slack off.
 Allot a few hours every week, on the same day of the week, to devote to going through a lecture and doing the accompanying homework.
 Setting up a weekly routine will help recreate the feeling of a live classroom.